dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 - default: \[]

-If set, dendron will add the specified frontmatter to each published note in the hierarchy. note that this will override existing keys with the same name when publishing
+If set, Dendron will add the specified frontmatter to each published note in the hierarchy. note that this will override existing keys with the same name when publishing

 - eg. add `toc: true` to all notes published under the `iam.*` hierarchy